-1. A strategy for the longer-term management of the person's pain condition should be discussed prior to discharge as part of the shared decision-making process

-2. You should ensure that the continuing care of the person with pain has been arranged when necessary, and that other healthcare workers and the person are aware of these arrangements.
-Signposting to Third and Volunteer Sector support should also be considered if this is available in your area.
+- 1. A strategy for the longer-term management of the person's pain condition should be discussed prior to discharge as part of the shared decision-making process. - 2.
+Clinicians should ensure that the continuing care of the person with pain has been arranged when necessary, and that other healthcare workers and the person are aware of these arrangements.
+Signposting to third sectorsupport should also be considered.

-Those presenting with pain often carry complex interrelating multi-morbidities.
-The clinician must consider these factors and integrate them into the overall evaluation of the person's pain presentation.
-Consultation technique is therefore a fundamental skill.
-This interaction is pivotal to the accurate assessment, diagnosis, management and education of people with pain.
+Those presenting with pain often carry complex interrelating multiple morbidities.4 The clinician must consider these factors and integrate them into the overall evaluation of the person's pain presentation.
+Consultation technique is therefore a fundamental skill.^{1,5} This interaction is pivotal to the accurate assessment, diagnosis, management and education of people with pain.

-It has been shown that enablement of people with pain is correlated with longer consultations.4 As chronic pain is typically a long-term condition, much of the work of a pain management specialist lies in enabling those with pain to live and function as well as possible alongside their condition.
-Thus it is essential that the pain medicine specialist is able to provide all aspects of a comprehensive biopsychosocial assessment.5 This will include understanding the biological (diagnostic and aetiological perspectives), psychological (distress and/or unhelpful cognitions) and social (functional disability) processes implicated in pain.
+It has been shown that enablement of people with pain is correlated with longer consultations.6 As chronic pain is typically a longterm condition, much of the work of a pain management specialist lies in enabling those with pain to live and function as well as possible alongside their condition.
+Thus, it is essential that the pain medicine specialist is able to provide all aspects of a comprehensive biopsychosocial assessment.7 This will include understanding the biological (diagnostic and aetiological perspectives), psychological (distress and/or unhelpful cognitions) and social (functional disability) processes implicated in pain.

 Minimum information will be agreed between referrer and provider.
-This is sometimes facilitated by an agreed proforma.
+This is sometimes facilitated by an agreed pro forma.
 Access to additional information, including investigations, is essential to help inform the management plan.
 Clinical examination should be undertaken when appropriate.
-The value of the examination may be greater than the simple gathering of clinical information and can have a therapeutic benefit in its own right.
-Informed consent is necessary, and the presence of a chaperone must be considered.
+The value of the examination may be greater than the simple gathering of clinical information and can have a therapeutic benefit in its own right.8 Informed consent is necessary, and the presence of a chaperone must be considered.9

 From the perspective of people with pain, the management plan is often the key aspect of the consultation.
 Shared decision making in shaping this plan is essential.
-This will only be realised by fully involving the person in their own care.8 Informed consent to any chosen treatment can only take place if the diagnosis has been shared with the person with pain, and the therapeutic options have been fully understood.9 medicine specialist may lead the interdisciplinary team, other members of the MDT provide comprehensive specialist care which is crucial to the successful management of people with complex pain needs.
+This will only be realised by fully involving the person in their own care.89 Informed consent to any chosen treatment can only take place if the diagnosis has been shared with the person with pain and the therapeutic options have been fully understood.10

+The agreed management plan often involves other members of the interdisciplinary team.
+Good, clear communication with colleagues is essential.
+It is important to recognise that while the pain medicine specialist may lead the interdisciplinary team, other members of the MDT provide comprehensive specialist care, which is crucial to the successful management of people with complex pain needs.
 It may be necessary to involve professionals external to the pain management team.
 Timely referral is important.

-The agreed management plan often involves other members of the interdisciplinary team.
-Good, clear communication with colleagues is essential.
-It is important to recognise that whilst the pain

-Communication of the assessment and agreed management plan to others involved in the person with pain's care is essential.
+Communication of the assessment and agreed management plan to others involved in the care of the person with pain is essential.
 This is usually in the form of a written report and is especially important where shared care with other clinicians is in place.
 Increasingly, such reports are copied to patients as best practice.
-10 Formulation of detailed letters and reports takes time and there must be adequate provision for this.
+11 Formulation of detailed letters and reports takes time and there must be adequate provision for this.

-Follow-up arrangements should support the therapeutic process, and the time to follow-up should be appropriate.
-Unduly delayed reviews can lead to disengagement, whilst overly frequent input can produce dependence.
-As chronic pain is a long-term condition, the facility to access pain management services at short notice for advice regarding flare-up management is essential.
-This may be agreed locally with commissioners, e.g. open appointment follow-up within a specific period of time.
+Follow-up arrangements should support the therapeutic process and the time to follow-up should be appropriate.
+Unduly delayed reviews can lead to disengagement, while overly frequent input can produce dependence.
+As chronic pain is a long-term condition, the facility to access pain management services at short notice for advice regarding flare-up management is essential.12 This may be agreed locally with commissioners (e.g. open appointment follow-up within a specific period of time).